wavemaker/docs/learn/how-tos/upgrade-guide-wavemaker-10-to-11.md

 This guide helps you follow step-by-step instructions for upgrading your projects to WaveMaker 11 beta.
 Follow these steps carefully and ensure you test the project thoroughly to complete the version upgrade.
 After finishing the upgrade, access all the amazing tools and features of WaveMaker 11 beta.
 See [WaveMaker 11 Beta Features](/learn/app-development/wavemaker-overview/wavemaker-11-beta) to learn what's new.

-When you log in to WaveMaker Studio, you can see the following prompt.
-Acknowledge it, and you're ready to go.
+When you log in to WaveMaker Studio, you will see the following prompt welcoming you to WaveMaker 11.

 ![WaveMaker 11 beta](/learn/assets/wavemaker-11-beta.png)

 ## Project Upgrade Flow

-The project dashboard displays alerts to indicate that a newer version, WaveMaker 11, is available and will prepare you for the upgrade.
+The project dashboard alerts you that a newer version, WaveMaker 11, is available and will prepare you for the upgrade.

 :::note
 Only the project owners can initiate the upgrade, and the contributors do not have permission to upgrade the project.